tarekfellah/visor/doc/bazooka-instance-scaling.md

       -         start  =
       +         start  = 10.0.1.15

-this bazooka-pm successfuly deploys the object, sets the *status* file to the instance ip/port/hostname.
+this bazooka-pm successfuly deploys the object, appends the port & hostname to the *start* file.

         instances/
             5461/